vsouza/awesome-ios/README.md

 ##### Other Hardware
  * [MotionKit](https://github.com/MHaroonBaig/MotionKit) - Get the data from Accelerometer, Gyroscope and Magnetometer in only Two or a few lines of code.
 CoreMotion now made insanely simple.
  * [DarkLightning](https://github.com/jensmeder/DarkLightning) -Simply the fastest way to transmit data between iOS and OSX

-### HUD
- * [MBProgressHUD](https://github.com/jdg/MBProgressHUD) - Drop-in class for displays a translucent HUD with an indicator and/or labels while work is being done in a background thread.
- * [SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD) - A clean and lightweight progress HUD for your iOS app.
- * [ProgressHUD](https://github.com/relatedcode/ProgressHUD) - ProgressHUD is a lightweight and easy-to-use HUD.
- * [M13ProgressSuite](https://github.com/Marxon13/M13ProgressSuite) - A suite containing many tools to display progress information on iOS.
- * [JHProgressHUD](https://github.com/harikrishnant1991/JHProgressHUD) - An easy and lightweight Swift library to show HUD in IOS applications. :large_orange_diamond:
- * [PKHUD](https://github.com/pkluz/PKHUD) - A Swift based reimplementation of the Apple HUD (Volume, Ringer, Rotation,…) for iOS 8 and above. :large_orange_diamond:
- * [EZLoadingActivity](https://github.com/goktugyil/EZLoadingActivity) - Lightweight loading activity HUD.  :large_orange_diamond:

 ### EventBus
  * [Caravel](https://github.com/coshx/caravel) - A Swift event bus for UIWebView and JS :large_orange_diamond: